JL907/Katarina/README.md

 ---

 ## Old Patch Notes
+`1.1.0`
+* Katarina base damage reduced to 12 down from 15
+* Katarina base damage per level reduced to 2.4 down from 3
+* Shunpo now only throws 1 dagger at the start of the ability
+* Shunpo's cooldown no longer resets after retrieving daggers
+* Shunpo's cooldown reduced to 6 seconds down from 8
+* Bouncing Blades duration reduced from 1 second down to 0.5 seconds
+* Bouncing Blades cooldown reduced to 4 seconds down from 6
+* Bouncing Blades invalid target lockout now matches the duration of the ability.
+    * Bouncing Blades will go on cooldown on invalid target but will quickly refresh to match lockout duration.
+    * Bonus attack speed reduce the duration and lock out of Bouncing Blades
+* Death Lotus cooldown reduced to 16 from 20
+* Death Lotus damage per blade reduced to 100% down from 150%
+* Voracity kill rewards now only reduce current cooldowns by 1 second down from 2
+* Voracity dagger retrieval now only does 300% damage down from 400%

 `1.0.1`
 * Shunpo can target enemies.
 If shunpo has no target it will blink a fixed distance in front of katarina.
 * Death Lotus damage per dagger is now 150% down from 200%